 - Under “Distribution Options,” check the Allow embedding checkbox.

 - Click Save changes.

-Many Tubers post their videos on their blogs (learn how to set up a blog).
+Many Tubers post their videos on their blogs.
 They either write full-length posts, summaries, or embed their videos to mimic social media feeds.
-For example, in this post, I’ve inserted my self-publishing video tutorials.

-I choose what appears in my menu, for example, “home,” “tools,” and “about.”
-You can add a menu tab for YouTube and link to your channel.
-Also, you can promote your videos/channel in widgets, popups, and notification bars.
+I control what appears on my website menus, for example, “home,” “tools,” and “about.”
+You can add a menu tab for YouTube and link it to your channel.
+Also, you can promote your videos/channels in widgets, popups, and notification bars.

 Add a call-to-action and link in your email signature, for example, “Watch my latest video on YouTube.” or “You won’t believe what I just uploaded to YouTube.”